Cold Sores (Nongenital Herpes Simplex Infections)

 Herpes simplex infections (nongenital cold sores) facts

-- Of the two herpes simplex viruses (HSV 1 and HSV 2) that are associated with skin lesions, cold sores are most commonly caused by HSV-I.
+- Of the two herpes simplex viruses (HSV-1 and HSV-2), cold sores are most commonly caused by HSV-1.

-- The virus resides deep in the nerve roots and may reactivate at a later time, causing the same symptoms in the same location.
+- The virus resides deep in the nerve roots and may reactivate at a later time, causing the same symptoms and signs in the same location.

-- Cold sores can be treated with antiviral medications to reduce pain and shorten healing time.
+- Cold sores usually go away within one to two weeks, but they can be treated with antiviral medications to reduce pain and shorten healing time.

 What are herpes simplex infections?

 Herpes simplex virus (HSV) can cause infections that affect the mouth, face, genitals, skin, buttocks, and the anal area.
 This article will concentrate on nongenital herpes.
-Many people acquire the virus and have no symptoms.
+Many people acquire the virus and have no symptoms or signs.
 For others, painful blisters appear near the area where the virus entered the body.
-Typically, the blisters heal completely but reappear at some point in the future when least expected (or desired).
-In between attacks, the virus resides deep in the roots of the nerves that supply the involved area.
-When herpes simplex lesions appear in their most common location, around the mouth and lips, people often refer to them as "cold sores" or "fever blisters."
+Typically, the blisters heal completely but may reappear at some point in the future.
+In between attacks, the virus resides deep in the roots of the nerves of the involved area.
+When herpes simplex lesions appear in their most common location, around the mouth, chin, and upper lip, people often refer to them as "cold sores" or "fever blisters."
+Oral herpes may cause ulcers, blisters, or sores anywhere inside the mouth, including the gums and the tongue.
+It may also cause sores inside the nose and around the nostrils.
+Herpes may also affect the eye.

 Find out what women really need.